RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

    userPassword: {SSHA}5IcQ2zo5wkCCohXHGWteDMBDbJElbChP
    ```

    The password for the user is “tester”.
-If you’d like to change it, you can with:
+If you’d like to change it, run the following command:

    ```
    ldappasswd  -h localhost -p 3889 -s newpassword -W -D "cn=admin,dc=example,dc=org" -x "uid=tester,ou=users,dc=example,dc=org"